lexiforest/curl-impersonate/docs/install.rst

 Installation
 ************

-The easiest way to install curl-impersonate is to use the prebuilt binaries from GitHub.
+The easiest way to install curl-impersonate is to use the package manager or prebuilt binaries from GitHub.

 Using package manager
 =====================